bolloland/CLI-Project-Pokemon/README.md

 all things Pokemon for the better part of 3 years.
 Cards, books, pokeballs, stuffed animals, action figures, wall decals, hoodies, etc. I hope he enjoyed it, because that was his college fund.

 The program initially sorts through the "deck", and alphabetizes them for your perusal.
-After that, you can choose any card in that deck and "flip it over" to see some key information about that card.
-I thought it would be interesting to get into my son's mind and find out what was important, namely when he's doing battles ["my deck of cards vs. your deck of cards"].
-And that's the information I provided in my program.
+After that, you can choose any card in that deck and "flip it over" to see some keyinformation about that card.
+I thought it would be interesting to get my son's opinion and find out what was important when he's doing battling ["my deck of cards vs. your deck of cards"], and how best to incoroporate that into my code.

-Another key component of battles, for those not in the know, is that Pokemon have specific attacks they use, and are susceptible to specific _types_ of attacks.
-So I wanted to be able to include those types, and be able to circle back and find those Pokemon in my "deck".
+Another key component of battles, as I soon learned, is that Pokemon have specific attacks they use, and are susceptible to specific attacks from specific types of Pokemon.
+So, I wanted the user to get a list of those specific Pokemon, and get deeper data on those specific cards.

 If nothing else, my 6-year-old and his friends were totally impressed.